Late payment is a worry for any business. Here are a few practical pointers.

 What To Do If You Are Not Paid

 Before you embark on any costly legal proceedings, try to ascertain the current trading position of the defaulting customer, are they subject to insolvency/bankruptcy proceedings for example?
 If so, it will probably be pointless pursuing any unpaid debts, as the company’s assets will be frozen.
-In due course, you should be contacted by the insolvency practitioner assigned to handle the case, once they have determined who the creditors are.
+In due course, you should be contacted by the Insolvency Practitioner handling the case, once they have determined who the creditors are.
 In most cases there will be insufficient funds to pay out to anyone except the preferred creditors (Banks, HMRC, unpaid staff wages), so the chances are you will be a long way down in the pecking order.
 However, written confirmation from the insolvency firm is sufficient for bad debt write off purposes.

 Bad Debt Relief for Tax Purposes

-Under current HMRC CT rules, a deduction for a bad or doubtful debt can be made against the profits in the year in which the debt becomes bad or doubtful.
+Under current HMRC rules for Business Profits, a deduction for a bad or doubtful debt can be made against the profits in the year in which the debt becomes bad or doubtful.
 Efforts to recover the debt must have been made, and should be evidenced.

 Once the bad or doubtful debt has been established, a deduction, by way of a write off, can be made in the company accounts.
 This should be done in the period in which the decision to write off is taken.
 Any subsequent debt recovery must be included in the accounting period in which it is received.
 The bad debt is shown as an expense in the profit and loss account, but the original sale value will also be included in sales income, in the year in which the services were supplied.
 HMRC may wish to enquire into the circumstances of a bad debt write off, especially if it is sizeable, so it is better to be forearmed.